sergioB79/theForge/site/forge/content/forge/books/passed/mana-a-a-s-search-for-meaning.md

 SUBTITLE: Ashes, Choice, and the Unstealable Core

+INFO:
+Psychology memoir interrogating meaning under extremity, where comfort and future are stripped away.
+Blends harrowing witness with disciplined reflection, turning personal catastrophe into a testable framework.
+Language remains lean and unsentimental, denying aestheticized suffering and easy consolation throughout.
+Leaves a demanding, unerasable question about freedom, responsibility, and evasion in ordinary lives.

 It does not ask for your admiration.
 It asks whether anything in you is still free when comfort, identity, and future are removed.

 🔥 WHAT MAKES IT FORGE MATERIAL?